FAIR-Expertise-Hub/awesome-ontologies-social-sciences/CONTRIBUTION_GUIDELINES.md

 For any doubt, you can also open an issue and/or send an email.

 # Option 2: Create an issue
 Click on Issues and create a New Issue.
-Add a short and informative title, explain your suggestions in the Comments field, and submit the issue.
+A template for proposing new resources is available.
+Otherwise, create a blank issue, add a short and informative title, explain your suggestions in the Comments field, and submit the issue.

 # Option 3: Send an email